peter-can-talk/cppnow-2017/README.md

 ## Contents

-- `slides`: My beautiful LaTeX slides.
+- `presentation`: My beautiful LaTeX slides.
 - `code`: Code samples including a dozen tools to try out.
 - `server`: My online polling server.
 - `Dockerfile`: A Dockerfile to build a standalone container for LLVM and clang tooling.